TheFuturoHouse.com | Latest Site News & Updates

 While not unusual the photos do highlight a couple of interesting changes that have been made to the Futuro.

-The first of oudosti's photos, the exterior shot top left, shows a change to the structure on the top of the Futuro.
-When I met with owner Kyösti Iitti; during my 2014 visit to Pöytyä he explained that he uses both solar and wind power on his property to generate electricity.
-The "vane" like structure seen on top of the Futuro in all of the previous photos I have seen leverages wind power.
+photos, the first exterior shot, shows a change to the structure on the top of the Futuro.
+When we met with owner Kyösti Iitti; during our 2014 visit to Pöytyä he explained that he uses both solar and wind power on his property to generate electricity.
+The "vane" like structure seen on top of the Futuro in all of the previous photos we have seen leverages wind power.

-The second photos suggests that Kyösti has completed some restoration work on his Futuro in the last 18 months or so.
+The third and fourth photos suggests that Kyösti has completed some restoration work on his Futuro in the last 18 months or so.
 Compare the appearance of the interior in oudosti's

 This video for the track "Ghosts Of The Old Planet" from the "Ghost Station" album by band Possible Space features the Pöytyä Futuro several times.
 The video can be found on the band's Facebook page

 A little while ago Kyösti unearthed some old VHS footage from 1994.
 The photos below are from this footage.
-Hopefully at some point the footage can be digitized and brought to these pages but for now my thanks to Vesa for snapping these photos as the footage was being viewed and sending them to me.
+Hopefully at some point the footage can be digitized and brought to these pages but for now our thanks to Vesa for snapping these photos as the footage was being viewed and sending them to us.
 A few questions arise from this footage and hopefully in due course they can be answered.

 (Motel of Mynämäki), at least based on a comparison against recent Google Street View imagery, and the thought is that the Futuro was initially moved, in an assembled state, to a warehouse yard before being disassembled for the trip to Pöytyä.
 The name Boris Mikojan can be seen on the Futuro and it seems likely that the Futuro was either owned by Mikojan or possibly used by the artist as a workshop.
-I am hoping that in due course Kyösti will be able to clarify.
+We are hoping that in due course Kyösti will be able to clarify.

 This next series of shots show sections of the Futuro after they had arrived at Pöytyä.
 The first shot clearly shows several sections at the entry to Enkelipuisto; presumably this is where they were unloaded from the truck that transported them to Pöytyä.
 Other shots show that the means of moving the sections was a combination of "man power" and "tractor power".
-It also looks like snow might have helped as we see sections of the Futuro being towed across the ground; without the snow I have to imagine this would have damaged them.
+It also looks like snow might have helped as we see sections of the Futuro being towed across the ground; without the snow we have to imagine this would have damaged them.

 The support structure and its construction are rather interesting.
 It appears that Kyösti built the support structure with the legs and stairway being "hinged" in some way.
 This series of shots shows the fully constructed support structure without the Futuro.
-Later shots show the Futuro being assembled on the support structure down at ground level with the legs "splayed out" and this suggests the structure was built and then lowered by moving the legs out; the Futuro was then assembled and finally the combined structure was raised ti its final installed height.
+Later shots show the Futuro being assembled on the support structure down at ground level with the legs "splayed out" and this suggests the structure was built and then lowered by moving the legs out; the Futuro was then assembled and finally the combined structure was raised to its final installed height.